-One thing we can say with relative certainty is that a crisis like this brings the behaviours of employers and their leaders into sharper focus, and details about how it was handled, how they were supported, encouraged and reassured during this time will live long in employees’ memories.
+One thing we've learned is that the behaviours of employers and their leaders, how they supported, encouraged and reassured during this time will live long in employees’ memories.

 What is home working doing to employees?

-Let’s look at what the sudden transition to home working is doing to our employees, because seemingly insignificant additional distractions and stresses all add up and should be taken into consideration.
+Let’s look at what the first transition to home working did to our employees - seemingly insignificant additional distractions and stresses all add up and should be taken into consideration.

-The first COVID-19 homeworker wellbeing study, from the Institute for Employment Studies (IES) provides useful insight.
+The COVID-19 homeworker wellbeing study from the Institute for Employment Studies (IES) provides useful insight.

-In their survey, 60% of employees acknowledge that they’re exercising less, while a fifth admitted to an increase in alcohol consumption, and 30% say their diet had become less healthy.
+In their survey, 60% of employees acknowledged that they exercised less, while a fifth admitted to an increase in alcohol consumption, and 30% say their diet became less healthy.

-More troublingly, 64% report a lack of sleep due to worry, with a fifth citing specific concerns about job security.
-While half are unhappy with their new work life balance, and a third report frequent feelings of isolation.
+More troublingly, 64% reported a lack of sleep due to worry, with a fifth citing specific concerns about job security.
+While half were unhappy with their new work life balance, and a third report frequent feelings of isolation.

-Unsurprisingly, as the IES says, the survey ‘depicts a workforce with a lot on its mind.’
+Unsurprisingly, as the IES says, the survey depicted 'a workforce with a lot on its mind.’

-So how can HR and business leaders give themselves a better chance of nurturing positive employee relationships during this time?
+So how can HR and business leaders give themselves a better chance of nurturing positive employee relationships against this backdrop?